CDC-Digital-Media/HHSEmbeddableStorefront/README.md

 # HHS Embeddable Storefront
-This is a prototype application to allow
+This is a prototype application that uses the HHS Media Services API to present a storefront of NIH content for reuse.
+This prototype is based on the CDC embeddable media storefront.

 ## PROJECT SETUP
 For Windows: